ProtoJoe/media-server/README.md

 It's connected to a 20TB external drive.
 Eventually will likely replace with a DAS in RAID configuration.

 # Server OS

-Using Ubunty Server, presently version 24.10.
+## Ubuntu Server (Headless)

-## 24.10 Issues
+### 24.10
-I could not, for the life of me, get hardware transcoding to work.
+Started here, as the kernel version supports the CPU in my machine.
+(N150 requires Linux kernel 6.11+.)
+However, I could not, for the life of me, get hardware transcoding to work.
 Am going to try downgrading to the LTS version and then upgrading the Kernel to a version which support the CPU.
 More to come.

+### Installation Steps
+1. Download and install balenaEtcher (https://etcher.balena.io/)
+1. Download the OS ISO from Ubuntu. (https://ubuntu.com/download/server#how-to-install-latest)
+1. Use balenaEtcher to create a bootable USB drive.
+1. Insert USB stick into server, install OS.

 # Configuring the OS